edo98811/helper-functions-rbioinfo/README.md

 * `experiment_name`: Name of the experiment.
 * `experiment_metadata_file`: Path to the experiment metadata file (xlsx format).
 * `create_annotation_df`: Logical, whether to create annotation data frames (default is FALSE).
+* `workflow`: A character string specifying the workflow to use (default is "dds"). if working only with SummarizedExperiment write summarized_experiment

 # Available functions